devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 47: Wisgen Wisdom Card in one Widget [\[11\]](https://github.com/Fasust/wisgen)*

-And this is what it looks like if we extract the callback function and slit th widget into Card, Image, Content and LikeButton:
+And this is what it looks like if we extract the callback function and slit th Widget [\[29\]](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html) into Card, Image, Content and LikeButton:

 ``` dart
 ///Displays a given [Wisdom].